Choosing Between Investment Casting vs Forging

 Investment casting vs forging is a trade of shape freedom against ultimate strength.
 Each process suits different geometries, stresses, and volumes.

-At Uni Deritend, an AS9100 and IATF 16949 certified foundry founded in 1977, we help OEMs decide investment casting vs forging for each part.
+At Uni Deritend, founded in 1977, we help OEMs evaluate investment casting vs forging based on part geometry, strength requirements, production volume, alloy selection, and cost.
 See our investment casting capabilities.

 investment casting vs forging component undergoing inspection at Uni Deritend foundry India